-Totally receiving a frame in a port before starting to retransmit it on another port is called store & forward, this operation mode has several advantages:
+Totally receiving a frame in a port before starting to retransmit it on another port is called store & forward, this operation mode has some advantages:

-- the receiving port may operate at a different data rate than the emitting port. - collisions are not propagated because they are detected during the frame reception, therefore the receive operation will fail and there is nothing to retransmit, also if several frames are to be emitted in a single port they can wait in a queue until the port is free, so no collision will occur here as well. - transmission errors are blocked because after receiving the entire frame error checking (FCS) by the switch is possible.
+- the receiving port may operate at a different data rate of the emitting port. - collisions are not propagated because they are detected during the frame reception, therefore the receive operation will fail and there is nothing to retransmit, also if several frames are to be emitted in a single port they can wait in a queue until the port is free, so no collision will occur here as well. - transmission errors are blocked because after receiving the entire frame error checking (FCS) by the switch is possible.

 The store & forward mode has, however, one disadvantage: latency.
-There will always be a delay corresponding to the transmission time, this depends on data rate and frame size.
+There will always be a delay corresponding to the transmission time, of course this depends on the data rate and the frame size.

-Other operation modes are available to overcome this, sophisticated switches can operate in several modes depending on conditions, some lower cost switches may not support store & forward and operate only on alternative modes.
+Other operation modes are available to overcome this, sophisticated switches can operate in several modes depending on conditions, some lower cost switches may not support store & forward and operate only in one of the alternative modes: cut-through or fragment free.